 Recent years have brought around massive progress in virtual reality technologies.
-Most of these improvements have centered around the popular Head Mounted Displays.
+Most of these improvements have centered around the popular Head Mounted Displays (HMDs).
 Year on year, they seem to improve in regard to resolution, tracking systems, comfort, ease-of-use and incorporating new technologies such as eye tracking or hand tracking.

 Perhaps the most pertinent of these challenges is the subject of VR locomotion; moving through large virtual spaces that are larger than the freely available space in the real world.

 An obvious approach to address this challenge is to create a system that keeps a user in spot, while allowing him or her to walk through infinitely sized VR environments.
-Such a system removes any spatial limitations, enabling free locomotion in virtual realities of arbitrary size or shape.
+Such a system removes any spatial limitations, enabling free VR locomotion of arbitrary size or shape.

 It is however less obvious how to create such a system in the best possible way.
 So, let’s have a look at existing systems addressing this challenge first.